MuminjonGuru/Capstone-Project/README.md

-# FSND: Capstone Project - Casting Agency
+# FSND: Capstone Project - Casting Agency 🤖

-This is the Casting Agency Final Project for my Udacity Full Stack Web Developer Nanodegree.
+> This is the Casting Agency Final Project for my Udacity Full Stack Web
+> Developer Nanodegree ✨

-## Content
+## Content 🎞

 1. [Motivation]()
 2. [Project Setup]()
 3. [API Documentation]()
 4. [Authentification/Authorization]()

-## Motivation
+## Motivation 💪

 This is the final project in this course and it includes many stuff I have learned throughout the course.